 2. Do you keep or sell anything donated?

 ANSWER – NO – we don’t keep anything and, up until now, we sold very little- however, after doing this for so long- we get some things that just aren’t kid friendly and I retain the right to determine what I consider kid friendly or even available for donations.
 We have gotten everything from Playboy cards to XXX porn cards to comic books with a lot of nudity to violent games/movies rated MATURE or R and we will not be donating those to children.
 Those will be sold through our social media or our Ebay with 100% of the money going back into C4K.
 I also retain the right to sell any item that may be consider “kid friendly” but still unable to donate- this includes things like Magic cards or MMA cards.
 99% of the agencies we work with are religious based and will not accept Magic cards- we are currently learning this.
 We also donate to a lot of children’s homes and while kids may enjoy MMA; I don’t want to give those types of cards to kids who may have been abused- that is a personal choice.
 You are not required to donate your cards to us if you don’t agree with this.
+Some cards may be sold to help fund things like gas, supplies, car maintenance, etc. We don’t accept cash donations but some funding is needed.

 3. What type of cards do you accept?